MeganBlazevic/sql-challenge/README.md

 when pulling together information.
 It shows me how to get from point A to point C; while connecting all the gotes.

 ## Data Engineering
 First I needed to import all of the csv files, utilizing the primary and foreign keys that I mapped out.
 In this step, I needed to add to the intial modeling portion; adding in the field (column types - varchar, int, etc), along with adding in the primary and foreign keys.
 It is important to add the CSV's in the correct order.
+I did this by creating the tables; and then importing each file of data into the built tables.
+Data needs to be imported specifically in this order.
 - departments
 - titles
 - employees